denis-vilyuzhanin/underscore-inheritance/README.md

 It supports different rules which give you more control in building object models.
 Like:
 * Parent never overrides methods of child.
 This is possible when you use `_.extend` function
-* It copy all methods into prototype of new object.
-So changing in parents doesn't affect childs.
+* It copies all methods into prototype of new object.
+So changing in parents doesn't affect children.
 * It stores references to parent prototypes.
-So you always can get overrided implementaion. if you even have multiple inheritance.
+So you always can get overridden implementation. if you even have multiple inheritance.

-It has compact syntax and you don't need to get prototype of each object from which you are inheriting your object.
+It has compact syntax and you don't need to get prototype of each object you are inheriting your object from.
 You can use it constructors.
 Look at this.
 This code inherits object Child from Parent1 and Parent2
 ``````
 _.inherit(Child, Parent1, Parent2);